maarten-pennings/HIDKeyboard/README.md

 # HIDKeyboard
-A small extra keyboard for a PC
+A small extra keyboard for a PC (or Raspberry Pi)

+# Introduction
 I was inspired by [Maker's Muse](https://www.youtube.com/watch?v=MeYuIWGqquE) to make my own private keyboard.
+The first keyboard that I made was a "gaming" keyboard for my son, an extra "quick access" keyboard attached to his (game) PC.
+Next project was two-key keyboard (PageUp and PageDown) for a Raspberry Pi showing a series of pages.

 # Project 1 - Gaming keyboard